UT-Austin-RPL/HouseDitto/index.markdown

 <h1 align="center">Real World Experiment</h1>
 <table border="0" cellspacing="10"
 cellpadding="0"><tr><td>
-<p> We evaluate the proposed framework in two real world scenes.
-We use the LiDAR and camera of an iPhone 12 Pro to recreate the scene as a 3D model.
-We predict interaction hotspots and interaction with the objects at these hotspots with our own hands.
-Then we collect novel observations and run our method to build a scene-level articulated model.
-Our method can be applied to the real scenario without any modification and reconstruct an accurate articulated model of the scene. </p></td></tr></table>
+<p>We evaluate our method in a real-world household scene.
+We use the LiDAR and camera of an iPhone 12 Pro to recreate the scene in a 3D scan, rather than using a physical robot.
+We predict interaction hotspots and interact with the objects at these hotspots with our own hands.
+We then collect novel observations and run our approach to build the scene-level articulation model.
+The videos show that our approach can be applied to the real scenario without any modification and reconstruct an accurate articulation model of the scene. </p></td></tr></table>

 <h1 align="center">Kitchen</h1>
 <table border="0" cellspacing="10" cellpadding="0" align="center">